 How do I pay for my child’s sessions at Busy Bees?

-Breakfast Club/After School Club sessions: Invoices are raised at the end of each month.
-For example, if you child attends during January, we will invoice you for the sessions taken at the end of January.
-Payments must be made within 7 days vai BACS.
+Breakfast Club/After School Club sessions: Invoices are raised at the beginning of each month and cover the previous months childcare.
+For example, if you child attends during January, you will receive an invoice for these sessions at the beginning of February.
+Payments must be made within 7 days via BACS.

 What are your staffing arrangements?